Click on headers to view frequently asked questions about Tembusu College.

 All three colleges are part of the University Town College Programme (set of modules and 2 years of residence for incoming freshmen, with the option of a third year/fourth year); For Tembusu students, a tailored Senior Learning Experience will be available for students who continue with residence in the College after their second/third year respectively.
 All colleges also involve students contributing to a college community.

 Like Tembusu College, RVRC offers a two-year programme.
 However, Tembusu College offers the University Town College Programme (UTCP) while RVRC has their own programme.
-Freshmen from all faculties are able to apply to Tembusu College while RVRC typically only accepts applications from all faculties.
+Freshmen from all faculties are able to apply to Tembusu College while RVRC typically only accepts applications from specific faculties.

 Tembusu College is located within University Town and RVRC is located on the main part of the NUS Kent Ridge campus.